robertmartin8/MachineLearningStocks/README.md

 pip install -r requirements.txt
 ```

 To get started, clone this project and unzip it.
-This will become our working directory.
+This will become our working directory, so make sure you `cd` your terminal instance into this directory.

 ## Historical data